• Skip to main content

 What If the IRS Rejects My Penalty Abatement Request?

-The IRS could also deny your request for first-time penalty abatement.
-You typically have 30 days to then request a hearing, which initiates the appeals process.
-In an appeal, you may be able to get your penalties waived or reduced if you can show the IRS that you have reasonable cause for filing your taxes late.
+In an appeal, you may be able to get your penalties waived or reduced if you can show the IRS that you have reasonable cause for filing your taxes late or that you meet the requirements for one-time penalty forgiveness (aka first-time abatement.

 Going the appeal route isn’t always easy.
 Carefully follow the instructions provided on your initial penalty notice to start the process.
 You’ll be much better off working with a tax attorney or other tax professional who can guide you through everything and ensure you get the best outcome possible.

-Other IRS Tax Relief Options
+Real IRS Tax Debt Forgiveness and Relief Options

-Here are those IRS tax relief options:
+Here are more details on these IRS tax relief options:

 Currently Not Collectible (CNC)

-This is a status you can request when you’re going through a financial hardship and paying your tax bill isn’t possible.
-The IRS may ask you to send in proof of your financial situation.
 CNC is only a temporary pause on IRS collections, so you may have to start paying when your finances improve.
 However, the IRS has 10 years to collect your debt following the tax assessment, so it’s possible that your debt would be “forgiven” if you’re in CNC status until the debt expires.

 Partial Payment Installment Agreement (PPIA)